peterkappus/sound-and-vision/README.md

 # Sound and Vision

-Experiments with Super Collider and HTML (P5) to create cool sounds and things to look at.
+Sonic and visual experiments using [SuperCollider](https://supercollider.github.io/) and [p5.js](https://p5js.org/) to make audio/visual artworks.
+Some are stand alone pieces that run on their own in a browser (see musical dots), others are instruments, audio processors, or other tools which can be used (often with audio or Midi input) to create different things.

-Check individual folders for specific projects & their respective readmes.
+Check individual folders for specific projects & their respective READMEs.

+## What's in here?
+`supercollider` - SuperCollider instruments, experiments, etc. Quite messy at present.
+`web` - things which run in a web browser
+`utils` - Utilities for stitching together video and audio files, resizing videos for instagram, etc.

 ## Hardware Requirements
 1. A laptop (e.g. MacBook Pro)